 Exapro is your premier marketplace for high-quality used industrial machinery.
 We present our selection of lathes with a turning length of 0 to 3000 mm under the Metal Machine Tools category.
-These machines are professionally maintained, offering an excellent blend of precision, versatility, and value.
+If you are looking for a reliable metal lathe for sale, these machines are professionally maintained, offering an excellent blend of precision, versatility, and value.

 Our lathes in this range excel in various turning applications, from simple operations to complex machining tasks.
 They are ideal for industries such as automotive, aerospace, and general manufacturing, where precision and reliability are critical.
-These lathes can handle a wide range of materials and are suitable for producing parts like shafts, bearings, and bushings.
+These parallel lathes can handle a wide range of materials and are suitable for producing parts like shafts, bearings, bushings, and other metal components.

 Every lathe goes through a stringent vetting process, ensuring quality and performance.
 Our machinery is cost-effective, promising significant savings compared to new equipment without compromising efficiency.
 Renowned brands like Mazak, Haas, and Doosan are part of our selection, known for their reliability and advanced technology.
 Prices range between €5,000 and €100,000, catering to diverse budget scales.